 Investors love SaaS customer cohort analysis.
 It shows that you are analyzing your business, using data to identify areas of strength and weakness.
 It shows that you know your customers and can analyze which segments are likely to grow and which are at risk for churn.

 If you can identify the groups most likely to churn, you can do something about it and improve your performance.
-If you know the groups most likely to grow, you can better allocate resources to find to more of them and drive more sales and revenue growth.
+If you know the groups most likely to grow, you can better allocate resources to find more of them and drive more sales and revenue growth.

 What is SaaS Customer Cohort Analysis?